+Mary E. Smith

+Moody National REIT Sponsor, LLC

+6363 Woodway Drive,

+Suite 110

+Houston, Texas 77057

+(713) 977-7500

-Mary E. Smith Moody National REIT Sponsor, LLC 6363 Woodway Drive, Suite 110 Houston, Texas 77057 (713) 977-7500 Rosemarie A. Thurston Alston & Bird LLP 1201 West Peachtree Street Atlanta, Georgia 30309 (404) 881-7000
+Rosemarie A. Thurston Alston & Bird LLP 1201 West Peachtree Street Atlanta, Georgia 30309 (404) 881-7000

-Approximate date of commencement of proposed sale to the public: as soon as practicable after the registration statement becomes effective.

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box:

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If delivery of this prospectus is expected to be made pursuant to Rule 434, check the following box.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company \boxtimes (Do not check if a smaller reporting company)
+(1-2)/// Approximate date of commencement of proposed sale to the public: as soon as practicable after the registration statement becomes effective. f any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box: f this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. f this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration tatement number of the earlier effective registration statement for the same offering. $\Box$ f this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration tatement number of the earlier effective registration statement for the same offering. $\Box$ f delivery of this prospectus is expected to be made pursuant to Rule 434, check the following box. $\Box$ ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the lefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\boxtimes$ (Do not check if a smaller reporting company)

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8 (a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.

-This Post-Effective Amendment No. 3 consists of the following:
+This Post-Effective Amendment No. 4 consists of the following:

-1. The Registrant's prospectus, dated April 21, 2016, which supersedes and replaces the Registrant's previous prospectus dated January 20, 2015 and all supplements thereto.

-2. Supplement No. 1, dated April 21, 2016 and included herewith, which will be delivered as an unattached document along with the prospectus.

-3. Part II, included herewith.

-4. Signatures, included herewith.
+- 1. The Registrant's prospectus, dated April 21, 2016. - 2.
+Supplement No. 5, dated July 21, 2016 and included herewith, which will be delivered as an unattached document along with the prospectus. - 3.
+Part II, included herewith. - 4.
+Signatures, included herewith.